 The next market crash will occur in 2026, according to Harvard Extension School professor Teo Nicholas.
 He bases that on a study by economist Homer Hoyt.
 Real estate booms-and-busts have followed an 18-year cycle since 1800.
 The only exceptions were World War II and stagflation.

 In 2017, Nicholas said the real estate market was still in the expansion phase.
-The next phase, hypersupply, won't occur until rental vacancy rates begin to increase.
-If that occurs while the Fed raises interest rates, it could cause a crash.
+The next phase, hypersupply, wouldn't occur unless rental vacancy rates begin to increase.
+If that occured while the Fed raises interest rates, it could cause a crash.